+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-This database (Excel) product covers the MEA data center market portfolio analysis, which will provide the following information on the colocation data centers:
+This database (Excel) product presents analysis on MEA's data center market portfolio analysis, which provides the following information on colocation data centers:

 • Countries covered: Bahrain, Israel, Kuwait, Jordan, Oman, Qatar, Saudi Arabia, Turkey and UAE.